Variational Sparse Paired Autoencoders (vsPAIR) for Inverse Problems and Uncertainty Quantification: Background

 then there is a probability of $\omega_i$ of the $i$-th index being switched on, in which case it follows a Gaussian distribution with parameters $\mu_i$ and $\sigma_i$, and a $1-\omega_i$ probability of being switched off and set to 0.
 A spike-and-slab distribution for the prior latent distribution is assumed similarly,

 where $\rho_i$ denotes the prior probability of the $i$-th index being active.
-For simplicity, we assume that this probability is constant for each index, i.e., $\rho_i = \rho$.
-Consistent with the standard VAE, the parameters for the spike-and-slab distribution of the encoder are given by neural network outputs, dependent on $x$: $\mu_\phi(x), \sigma_\phi(x), \omega_\phi(x)$.
+For simplicity, {we assume that this prior is fixed across the dataset, and that this probability is constant for each index, i.e., $\rho_i = \rho$.
+The original implementation in \cite{tonoliniVariationalSparseCoding2020} leveraged a classifier-based approach to encourage input-dependent selectivity in the active indices.} Consistent with the standard VAE, the parameters for the spike-and-slab distribution of the encoder are given by neural network outputs, dependent on $x$: $\mu_\phi(x), \sigma_\phi(x), \omega_\phi(x)$.